neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 up all computes for the change.
 Neither we want to fully reimplement the leader logic second time outside compute.
-Because of that the proposed algorithm relies for issuing configurations on the external fault tolerant (distributed) strongly consisent storage with simple API: CAS (compare-and-swap) on the single key.
+Because of that the proposed algorithm relies for issuing configurations on the external fault tolerant (distributed) strongly consistent storage with simple API: CAS (compare-and-swap) on the single key.
 Properly configured postgres suits this.

 In the system consensus is implemented at the timeline level, so algorithm below